moble/Quaternionic.jl/docs/src/index.md

 In addition to a basic `Quaternion{T}` type, we also have [`Rotor{T}`](@ref) and [`QuatVec{T}`](@ref) specializations, which can improve the accuracy and efficiency of certain applications.
-Each of these can be defined over any `T<:Real`; in addition to the standard primitive types (`Float64`, etc.), `BigFloat` and `Symbolics.Num` are tested extensively.
+Each of these can be defined over any `T<:Number`; in addition to the standard primitive types (`Float64`, etc.), `BigFloat` and `Symbolics.Num` are tested extensively.

 ## Examples